Most fares offered by Thalys and Eurostar are also available with the "Any Belgian Station" (ABS) formula - albeit for a small price supplement.

-In contrast, the Diabolo surcharge is not included in some set fares, such as the "Any Belgian Station" options offered by Thalys and Eurostar, the Go Pass 10 or the flat fee for Belgium included in ICE tickets for travel to or from Germany.
-For these tickets you will still need to pay the Diabolo surcharge, either at a Belgian railway station or on www.belgianrail.be.
+In contrast, the Diabolo surcharge is not included in some set fares, such as the "Any Belgian Station" options offered by Thalys and Eurostar or Belgian travel passes (such as Go Pass 10, Railpass or Go Unlimited, for example).
+For these tickets you will still need to pay the Diabolo surcharge at a Belgian railway station or other SNCB sales channels.

 Thalys and ICE offer customised rail fares for companies whose staff make frequent trips abroad on company business.
 And with Greenpoints, our loyalty scheme for companies, you earn points every time one of your employees travels abroad by train.

 Thalys Corporate Fares (TCF)

 Depending on your company’s travel needs, there are 3 different levels within the Thalys Corporate Fares.Thalys Corporate solutions include reductions on the cost of the most flexible fares, flexible access to all trains of the days, access to the Thalys lounges (depending on your company’s TCF level), and a detailed statement of train usage by your company.

 The iCP was specially developed for companies who make regular journeys to Germany using ICE services.The iCP contract is free of charge and gives your employees a 10% discount on the basic ticket price.
 Passengers travelling in 1st class can also use the DB lounges in Cologne, Frankfurt, and all main German railway stations.